 “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give it to you.
 Do not let your hearts be troubled or afraid” (John 14:27).

 Again, He tells us to place our cares and weakness on Him.
 He will give us a peace that we can find nowhere else.
-If we place our trust and faith in ourselves, we will be disappointed and troubled.
+Place your trust and faith in yourself and you will be disappointed and troubled.
 Man cannot give peace that is lasting because man changes.
 The reality is that God is not capable of change.
 It is a dogma of the Church that God is absolutely immutable; in Him there is no possibility of change.
 Otherwise He would not be God.
 So we can rely totally on God.
 We cannot rely on ourselves, our fellow man, our institutions and our governments.
 All of these are ultimately weak and subject to change.